mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 # Scoring Function on the GPU

 The scoring function used is based on the hand-vectorized version in [codeword.inl](../codeword.inl).
 The first portion, computing $b$ with the constant operations on a single 32 bit value was kept unchanged.
-Happily, GPU's provide `popcount`.
+Happily, GPUs provide `popcount`.

 The second part, computing all hits based on color counts, changed a bit.
 GPUs provide data types which pack 8-bit integers into vectors of 4 values, and automatically turn common operations on them like addition and minimum into vector ops.
-Minimums of the pair of 16 color counts are taken with four such vector ops, then the minimus are reduced with a series of a few vector additions.
+Minimums of the pair of 16 color counts are taken with four such vector ops, then the minimums are reduced with a series of a few vector additions.

 This ends up being very efficient and, like the CPU version, far faster than any attempts to memoize results for reuse